 She's on her second TC Helicon live vocal processor.
 An earlier one had a tendency to be very sensitive to levels and required a lot of scrolling to change presets.
 The new one is a VoiceLive Touch, and it sits on her mic stand, so she can recall nine presets instantly.
 Each has a different combination of delay, reverb, and harmonies, plus a "megaphone" setting for a couple songs.
 We call it "The box of magic."

 Eric likes to buy, repair, trade, and sell guitars.
 But while most of them come and go, a few are standbys.
 On Mind Grafitti, every acoustic guitar track was done on a circa 1935 Biltmore archtop.
 It's loud and has a unique, bluesy tone that really cuts through.

 For electric guitars, all but one of the songs on the album were recorded on an all-mahogany Tom Anderson guitar with "noiseless" pickups that are supposed to resemble classic P90 pickups.
 The exception was High Above it All, which was recorded on a cheap Squier Strat from a flea market.
-Lately though, he's settled on an a second Tom Anderson, one that is loosely like a Fender Stratocaster but more modern: it somehow stays in tune no matter how hard it's played, and can sound sweet or raunchy.
+Lately though, he's settled on an a Vigier, a French guitar based on a Fender Stratocaster but more modern: it somehow stays in tune no matter how hard it's played, and can sound sweet or raunchy.

 After using a handmade tube (valve) amp and a lot of pedals for years, Eric recently switched over to another modern "box of magic" and sold his old gear.
 He's now using a Fractal Audio AX8 processor, thanks largely to haring and meeting the band Failure a couple years ago.
 It's easy to carry, easy to use, and can create thousands of combinations of amp and effect sounds.
 He only uses four sounds, though.